Peter-L-SVK/Pi_multithread/README.md

 You can also change number of points manually in same fasion with: < let total_points: u64 = > (currently set to 1 bilion)

 For benchmark, you can use becnchmarking Bash script in this repo, which rans all of four examples ten times and averaging their run time.
+Script is prebuilding each program by raning cargo and only mesuring the runtime of binary.

+Dependencies: \
+- Cargo\
+- Rust langugage\
-This example was created Linux Fedora 40.
+\This example was created Linux Fedora 40.